 Evil Versus Evil: Aside from the Roman elite constantly screwing each other over, the rebels eventually fall into this as well.
 Crixus, heavily goaded by Naevia, develops such an unrelenting hatred of Romans that he wants them all dead.
 Not just the wealthy slaveowners, but even the common people.
 When he finally breaks with Spartacus in War of the Damned, it is because he will accept nothing less than total slaughter and the destruction of Rome itself.
 Not that this would end slavery as an institution, as other nations also practiced it.
 Plus the rebels already had more than a little bit of a Might Makes Right social hierarchy forming amongst themselves.
 So the final battle between Crixus and his forces against Crassus and his legions takes on this tone.

 "Funny Aneurysm" Moment: The Season 1 DVD special features showed Andy Whitfield, exhausted after a workout, saying he hopes he's still around when the series ends.
-We all know what happened after Season 1 ended. note He stepped out due to cancer and died in 2011.
+He stepped out due to cancer and died in 2011.

 Genius Bonus: The very first episode has a subtle quote of Chief Joseph's famous line, "I will fight no more forever."
 Spartacus's wife asks him a hypothetical, "You will fight no more?"
 His response begins, "Forever."